Aniket-Mitra/Gene_Disease_Pred_KGE/README.md

 </br>
 </br>

+# Citation Details

+If you use concepts, codes, datasets, etc. from this project request to cite as:
+@inproceedings{mitra2024enhancing,
+  title={Enhancing Region-Based Geometric Embedding for Gene-Disease Associations}, author={Mitra, Aniket and Venugopal, Vinu}, booktitle={Proceedings of the 7th Joint International Conference on Data Science \& Management of Data (11th ACM IKDD CODS and 29th COMAD)}, pages={584--585}, year={2024}
+}

 ## ACKNOWLEDGEMENT
 I acknowledge the following repositories which we referred regarding codes,concepts and data:
 1. [Bio-Ontology Research Group(KAUST)](https://github.com/bio-ontology-research-group/el-embeddings)